laravel/docs/eloquent.md

 After defining and mapping your Eloquent events, you may use [event listeners](https://laravel.com/docs/{{version}}/events#defining-listeners) to handle the events.

+> {note} When issuing a mass update or delete query via Eloquent, the `saved`, `updated`, `deleting`, and `deleted` model events will not be dispatched for the affected models.
+This is because the models are never actually retrieved when performing a mass updates or deletes.

 <a name="events-using-closures"></a>
 ### Using Closures

-Instead of using custom event classes, you may register closures that execute when various model events are fired.
+Instead of using custom event classes, you may register closures that execute when various model events are dispatched.
 Typically, you should register these closures in the `booted` method of your model:

     <?php